awesto/django-shop/docs/contributing.rst

 Thankfully, we provided a small yet handy script to do it for you!
 Simply invoke ``runtests.sh`` on a unix platform and you should be all set.

-The test suite should output normally (only "."'s), an we try to keep the suite fast (subsecond), so that people can tests very often.
+The test suite should output normally (only "."'s), and we try to keep the suite fast (subsecond), so that people can test very often.

 Options
 --------